As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need more help using widgets?
-We have written a detailed article about configuring widgets.
-To learn more about this go here:
+Need help with widgets?
+We have written a comprehensive article about adding widgets.
+Go here to learn more about this:

 Links Manager – Additional Information

-If you have added many links, the Link Manager plugin allows you to easily administer these using sorting, filtering, and searching features.
+If you have many links, the Link Manager plugin lets you easily administer these with sort, filter, and search functionality.

 Type a search term into the search field and click the Search Links button …